- 7-day tour of Lima, Cusco and Machu Picchu

 After breakfast, ascend to the Archaeological Park of Sacsayhuaman and visit the Cuidadela.
 This is the royal house where they admired the Sun God but also worshiped younger gods.
 Admire this large structure and enjoy the magnificent landscape which brings peace and tranquility.
 Next, visit Qenqo, the old temple of the Puma.
 Inside you can see a sacrificial altar made of a huge stone.
 At Tambomachay, you'll see the sacred fountains of life and health.
 Puca Pucara, “atalaya” (watchtower) safeguarded the city gates and the Fortress of Sacsayhuaman.
 Afterwards, you'll return to Cusco where you can enjoy an afternoon of leisure to stroll around the city of Cusco and shop.

 You'll be transferred to the train station after breakfast and travel to the town of Aguas Calientes.
 Here is the citadel of Machu Picchu, the Sacred City of the Incas.
 Ascending to the citadel by bus, you'll enjoy a spectacular view of the canyon formed by the Urubamba river.
 Once you’ve entered the citadel, you can walk along the terrace, steps, ceremonial centers and housing.
 According to locals, this area is a concentration of energy due to the composition of quartz found in the stones.
 Enjoy a buffet lunch and if you wish, you can re-enter the citadel on your own.
-Lodging will be at the Sanctuary Lodge, located on top of the mountain right at the citadel of Machu Picchu or in a hotel in Aguas Calientes (depending on which hotel was selected).
+Lodging will be at a hotel in Aguas Calientes (depending on which hotel was selected).